-We most certainly haven't seen all of Europe and I know that there will be some cities that we'll have left off our list, but we wanted to do a round-up of Europe's most beautiful cities….that we've seen so far.
+We most certainly haven’t seen all of Europe, but we wanted to do a round-up of Europe’s most beautiful cities….that we’ve seen so far.

-So without further adieu, enjoy our photos and memories of the most beautiful cities in Europe according to us!
+So without further adieu, enjoy our photos and memories of the most beautiful cities in Europe to visit… according to us!

 It may seem cliché, but Paris will always be the most beautiful city in Europe to us.

 No matter how many other cities we see, we still come back to the City of Lights and gaze upon it with wonder and awe.

 Walking through the city streets at night is one of our favorite things to do and each time we visit Paris, we never tire of seeing the Eiffel Tower.